 Lapine, M & Jelinek, L 2015, 'New aspects of artificial diamagnetics', 2015 9th International Congress on Advanced Electromagnetic Materials in Microwaves and Optics, METAMATERIALS 2015, International Congress on Advanced Electromagnetic Materials in Microwaves and Optics (METAMATERIALS), IEEE, Oxford, UK, pp. 172-174.View/Download from: Publisher's site

 Lapine, M, Poulton, CG & McPhedran, RC 2015, 'Mesoscopic effects in discretised metamaterial spheres', Proceedings of SPIE - The International Society for Optical Engineering, SPIE Micro + Nano Materials, Devices, and Applications, International Society for Optics and Photonics, Sydney, NSW, Australia, pp. 96680L-96680L.View/Download from: Publisher's site

-Lapine, M 2014, 'Structural tricks for enhanced metamaterial properties', 2014 8th International Congress on Advanced Electromagnetic Materials in Microwaves and Optics, METAMATERIALS 2014, International Congress on Advanced Electromagnetic Materials in Microwaves and Optics (METAMATERIALS), IEEE, Denmark, pp. 178-180.View/Download from: UTS OPUS or Publisher's site
+Lapine, M 2014, 'Structural tricks for enhanced metamaterial properties', 2014 8th International Congress on Advanced Electromagnetic Materials in Microwaves and Optics, METAMATERIALS 2014, International Congress on Advanced Electromagnetic Materials in Microwaves and Optics (METAMATERIALS), IEEE, Denmark, pp. 178-180.View/Download from: Publisher's site

 © 2014 IEEE.
 This contribution presents an overview of novel structural approaches to the design of metamaterials, which enhance their performance by boosting emerging functionality.
 The two characteristic features of these approaches are hybrid assembly and finiteness effects, both providing unusual links between material properties and triggering unexpected effects.
 In a series of examples, the advantages of hybrid and mesoscopic designs will be demonstrated.